- Calories: 87.0

 - Add strained tomato sauce to the mushroom mixture and place in a 375 F oven.
 If you don’t have a large enough dutch oven, you can simmer your sauce on low on the stovetop for about 4-6 hours, stirring every half hour.

-- Cook for several hours or until the sauce thickens (mine took about 3 hours, in oven, and reduced to about half), stirring every 30 minutes to prevent sticking.
+- Cook for several hours or until the sauce thickens (mine took about 3 hours, in the oven, and reduced to about half), stirring every 30 minutes to prevent sticking.

 How to Can Foods Using Boiling Water Method